|

 | DIY-your-AI-agent | Open-source terminal agent for building and automating AI workflows. | GitHub |

-| Aider | AI pair-programming assistant integrating with git and terminal editors. | GitHub |
+| Aider | AI pair-programming assistant integrating with git and terminal editors.
+Natively supports Anthropic Claude models. | GitHub |

 | OpenLLM | Framework for running self-hosted open-source LLMs locally. | GitHub |

-| Elia | Terminal UI for interacting with local or remote LLMs. | GitHub |
+| Elia | Terminal UI for interacting with local or remote LLMs.
+Supports Anthropic Claude as a backend. | GitHub |

 | Docling | CLI/documentation assistant using LLMs for conversion and content generation. | GitHub |